esperar/rest-cmd/README.md

 Feel free to fork this repository, create issues, or submit pull requests!
 For major changes, please open an issue first to discuss your ideas.

+Please design the REST API rules as /{OS}/{cmd}!
+The directories should also follow the same structure: /{OS}/{cmd}.
+Additionally, please add the relevant endpoints to the README.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

+We welcome contributions of commands from various OS environments!